Frequently Asked Questions

 Your objectives must be easily measurable and in a set time frame, for example: ‘number‘ trees to be planted by ‘date‘; ‘number‘ meters of trail to be created/restored by ‘date‘; ‘number‘ workshops to be carried out by ‘date‘; at least ‘number‘ volunteers/locals undertaking ‘project goals’ over ‘number‘ days.
 These are measureable objectives and outcomes of a project.
 Something like ‘educate school children about climate change’ is not.

-Projects must also be completed and demonstrate a clear and measurable impact between 12 months and 2 years – for December applications – and between 12 months and 3 years for June applications, from the project start date.
+Projects must also be completed and demonstrate a clear and measurable impact between 12 months and 2 years from the project start date.
 Additionally, we must be able to measure the progress of a project at the half-way stage when an interim report is required, before further funds are released.

 What does EOCA require in a reference?